jarrodtaylor/SyrinxPreview/src/posts/20150817-synchronizing-in-store-devices-with-customer-facing-apps.md

-title: Synchronizing in-store devices with customer-facing apps

-+++
+---
+title: In-Store Devices With Customer-Facing Apps
+description: With expert-level guidance, synchronization can become a key selling point, rather than an obstacle, for your business.

-# Synchronizing in-store devices with customer-facing apps
+archive_title: Synchronizing in-store devices with customer-facing apps
+---

+# In-Store Devices With Customer-Facing Apps

 In the past, shopping was a pretty straightforward experience.
 You'd go into the store, browse the products, maybe speak to a salesperson, then make your purchase.
 That was it.
 Now, thanks to the rise of smartphones, apps and other mobile tech, the process has become both simpler and more complex.